 The new technology will enable real-time, high-speed image reconstruction by applying Artificial Intelligence to the existing mathematical modelling-based imaging methods.
 The existing solutions significantly distort the images when the scan speed is increased four to eight times, but the AIRS Medical’s solutions can reconstruct images of the same quality as the original ones without distortion even when the scanning speed is increased eight times.

 Products based on AIRS Medical’s technology will be tested at Seoul National University Hospital before being put on full-scale marketing at the International Congress on Magnetic Resonance Imaging to be held in Montreal, Canada, in 2019.
+It’s likely this technology will be marketed using healthcare internet marketing tactics and will also be marketed directly to hospitals also.

 The startup, which was just launched in August 2018, has much bigger vision for future.
 “We hope to further develop the technology to reduce time for patients to one minute and allow flawless medical check-ups,” said Koh-Jin Gyu, the CEO of AIRS Medical.